brutus/boozelib/README.rst

 Testing
 =======

+If you find any bugs, issues or anything use the `issue tracker`_ on GitHub.

 If you want to run the test cases, see that you got the needed dependencies installed and run ``nosetests`` from the main directory (the one containing this file).
 If something fails, please get in touch.